About Face ID advanced technology

 Privacy

-Privacy is incredibly important to Apple.
-Face ID data—including mathematical representations of your face—is encrypted and protected by the Secure Enclave.
+At Apple, we believe privacy is a fundamental human right and we’ve designed Face ID to protect your privacy.
+Face ID data — including mathematical representations of your face — is encrypted and protected by the Secure Enclave.
 This data will be refined and updated as you use Face ID to improve your experience, including when you successfully authenticate.
 Face ID will also update this data when it detects a close match but a passcode is subsequently entered to unlock the device.
 Face ID data doesn’t leave your device and is never backed up to iCloud or anywhere else.

 Within supported apps, you can enable Face ID for authentication.
 Apps are notified only as to whether the authentication is successful.
 Apps can’t access Face ID data associated with the enrolled face.